hundredplans/obsidian/learning-linux/vim/command_line/external-commands.md

-:!(command) - Executes external command
+- :!(command) - Executes shell command
 - Can execute any external commands, even with arguments
 - :!ls - Works exactly like terminal ls
 - :!rm file_name - Also works obviously